francesco-kruk/echo-app/README.md

 ## Usage

 1. Open the app at `http://localhost:3000` (or the deployed URL)
-2. You’ll be redirected to the Decks page (`/#/decks`)
+2. You’ll be redirected to the Learn page (`/#/learn`)
-3. Click “📦 Create Sample Data” to populate sample decks (Spanish, French, German)
+3. Go to Decks (click “Decks” in the header) and click “📦 Create Sample Data” to populate sample decks (Spanish, French, German)
 4. Click on a deck to view its cards
 5. Click on a card to flip and reveal the answer
 6. Use ✏️ and 🗑️ to edit or delete decks/cards
-7. Click "Learn" to start a spaced repetition session:
+7. Go to Learn to start a tutoring session:
-   - Select an AI tutor agent (each deck has a persona based on its language)
+   - Pick a deck/agent (persona is based on the deck’s language)
-   - Chat with the tutor about your flashcard – the agent prompts and guides you
+   - Chat with the tutor; when a card is resolved (correct or revealed), the backend applies SRS scheduling and advances to the next due card
-   - Once you answer correctly (or request the answer to be revealed), grade buttons appear
-   - Grade the card: Again (2 min), Hard (10 min), Good (24 hrs), Easy (4 days)
-   - Cards reappear based on your grades
+   - If no cards are due, the session runs in “free mode” (general language tutoring)

 ## API Reference

-All endpoints (except `/healthz`) require authentication:
+All endpoints (except `/healthz`) require a user identity:
-- In production: Bearer token from Entra ID (`Authorization: Bearer <token>`)
+- In production (auth enabled): Bearer token from Entra ID (`Authorization: Bearer <token>`)
-- In local dev with auth disabled: `X-User-Id` header
+- In local dev (auth disabled): `X-User-Id` header

 ### Decks